 So, excellent sales language involves the thoughtful use of:

-verb tenses, presuppositions, hypnotic language and various sales phrases that continually place in the mind of your prospect the possibility of using your product or service.
-Simple phrases such as, "because" and "just suppose ..." are long-time favorites of successful salespeople.
+verb tenses, presuppositions, hypnotic language and generally words that sell that continually place in the mind of your prospect the possibility of using your product or service.
+Simple phrases such as, "because" and "just suppose ..." are long-time favourites of successful salespeople.

 Let me give you an example of good sales language versus poor language.

 Imagine, if you can, a young sales rep in a sales call with a prospect.
 It's not hard to imagine the sales person saying something like, "I was just in the area and thought I'd drop in, I wanted to see if you have any interest in our product XYZ."
 This salesperson could then easily respond to interest on the part of a customer with a surprised tone saying, "Oh you are interested ..."
 Towards the end of the call this same salesperson may say, "Are you really sure you want a sample of this product to test?"